 “Many students may feel depressed, but it is often a mild to moderate level of depressed mood,” said Dr. Hall.
 “If a student has a mild to moderate level of depressed mood, a person may have one or two of the symptoms or the symptoms are less intense, which is less difficult to treat.

-If you’re managing depression or another mental health issue, be sure that you’re aware of the mental health resources offered through your college or university.
-This is especially important if you’re away from campus or if campus access is limited due to social distancing.
-Many institutions have launched telehealth programs, like the one offered by TimelyMD, to extend mental health care beyond the campus and business hours.
+For students managing depression or other mental health issues, they must be aware of the mental health services offered by the college or university.
+This is especially important for students away from campus or if campus access is limited due to social distancing.
+Many institutions have launched telehealth programs, like the one offered by TimelyMD, to extend mental health care beyond the campus and outside of traditional office hours.

 Telehealth enables students to access emotional support 24/7/365.
-If your campus offers telehealth services, be sure that you have already downloaded the application, created a profile and/or taken the necessary steps to have access to care when you need it.
-Most importantly, when you need mental health support, reach out to friends, family or professionals who can help.
+For students on a campus that offers telehealth services, be sure to download the application, create a profile, and/or take the necessary steps to have access to care when it’s needed.
+Most importantly, when a student needs mental health support, they must know how to reach out to friends, family, or professionals who can help.